FUTURE OF INDIA : GROWTH OPPORTUNITIES IN WORLD’S 3rd LARGEST ECONOMY BY 2030

 India’s Path to $2 Trillion Exports by 2030: India is actively pursuing trade diversification strategies aimed at achieving a target of $2 trillion in exports by 2030.
 How will India navigate global trade dynamics to reach this ambitious goal?
 What role will emerging markets and new trade agreements play in diversifying exports?
 How can India leverage sectors like technology, pharmaceuticals, and manufacturing to boost exports?
 What challenges will India face in ensuring sustainable and competitive exports?
 How will government policies and infrastructure support this growth?

 Trillion Dollar states leading Indian GDP growth: Maharashtra currently has the highest manufacturing output, contributing about 15% to India's total manufacturing GDP.
 Looking ahead to 2030, which states are projected to become the leading hubs for manufacturing growth in India, and what investments or policies will drive this shift?
-States like Gujarat and Karnataka are expected to stay lucrative due to their strong industrial policies and investment in infrastructure and technology
+States like Gujarat and Karnataka are expected to stay lucrative due to their strong industrial policies and investment in infrastructure and technology.

 Infrastructure: Ports and Highways: How do current infrastructure developments, including the Bharatmala project with an investment of INR 5.35 lakh crore (USD 75 billion) for 34,800 km of highways and the Sagarmala project aimed at modernizing ports with a budget of INR 4 lakh crore (USD 54 billion), enhance India's manufacturing capabilities?
 What are the key milestones achieved so far, and what infrastructure advancements are forecasted up to 2030?